CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

   <em>Figure 1: AI Generated Image with the prompt "A librarian searching for a book with a really large magnifying glass in an enormous library"</em>
 </p>

-## Introduction

-In the ever-evolving landscape of information retrieval, relying solely on simple vector search methods often falls short of delivering effective results.
-While vectors that are semantically close in a particular embedding model may seem promising, they don't always guarantee optimal outcomes out of the box.
-This blog delves into the nuances of advanced retrieval techniques for Retrieval-Augmented Generation (RAG), shedding light on the underlying intuition, relevancy challenges, and the role of distractors.

 ## Intuition Behind Embedding Spaces
 To better grasp the concept of embedding spaces, it’s beneficial to visualize them.
 Embedding spaces can be quite abstract, commonly used embedding models such as BERT or OpenAI models have upwards of 348 to 3072 dimensions.
 However, to make sense of these high-dimensional spaces, we can project them down to two dimensions using a Python library called UMAP (Uniform Manifold Approximation and Projection).